Polini Thor information for the common models

 Drips – Two stroke engine carburetors drip/leak fuel by design.
 It cannot be helped.

-Electrical troubleshooting – see "Ignition troubleshooting" below
+Electrical troubleshooting – see "Ignition schematics & troubleshooting" below

 Engine stall – see "Stall" below